Project 9910 / Type 98 Main Battle Tank

 The Type 98 also includes some type of previously unknown active self-defense system.
 The two components of this active self defense system are mounted on the turret roof.
 The LWR (Laser Warning Receiver) is mounted behind commander's hatch, and a high-powered laser weapon mounted behind gunner's hatch which is employed against the source of the enemy's laser illumination.

+Although after the military parade, a small number of improved models were produced based on the 9910 project for emergency response to reliability problems, which is the so-called basic type 99 tank, but its performance still cannot meet the performance indicators of the army, and it can only be used for a long time.
+Training use.
+These "9910 Project" prototypes and 99 base models that had already completed their historical missions are rare today, and some haf already been retired.
+The artillery of the 9910 engineering vehicle has reached the world's advanced level, but due to the backward performance of fire control and chassis, its overall performance is not high.
+Although new armor was installed in the later period, it was too far from the military's expectations, and there was no continuation.
 It was not initially clear whether or not the Type 98 had enterred full production and it was not clear how widely the PLA plans on fielding the system.
 Estimates concerning the exact number of Type 98s varied widely.
 Some sources indicated that only 10 were on display at the 1999 parade though other sources refer to 18.
 The Military Balance for 2000/01 indicated that there were "10+" Type 98s in the inventory.
 The 2001-02 edition did not offer a quantity, though the 2002-03 indicated that there were 60.
 The 2003-04 edition of The Military Balance stated that 80 tanks were in the inventory, indicating a production of roughly twenty Type 98s per year.
 Unfortunately, no other sources had been able to confirm these statistics, and IISS does not cite their data.
 Available information indicated that the rate of production for the tanks was roughly 20 tanks per year, though it was possible that this could increase.

 One of the biggest mysteries surrounding the Type 98 was the tank’s production-deployment status.
 The fact that only 18 of the new tanks participated in the October 1st parade led to additional speculation that the Type 98 may have only been produced in that quantity to make a point to parade observers.
 By 2001 new information indicated, however, that the Type 98’s role in the PLA may be much larger than these observers initially believed.
 The Chinese were mass producing two MBTs, the 105mm-armed Type 88B and the 125mm-armed Type 88C, at their primary tank production facility, Factory No. 617.
 Published photos confirmed that the Type 98 is in limited production at this same factory.
 Reportedly, only about a battalion-set of Type 98s had been produced (31 tanks) by 2001.
 When deployment of these new tanks is considered, however, this small group may actually be part of a much larger production and deployment effort.